Brian Keith Sansom – (Managing Director and Head Tailor)

 Sue Barrett – (Head Stitcher)

 Sue has always had a passion for sewing.
 In 1975 she started work with a baby wear company in her home town of Honiton before adding a wealth of experience with Antler of Exeter making luggage until 1992.
 A further 8 years of knowledge comes from making equestrian products, before eventually joining BKS in January 2001.
-Sue has been involved in every type of suit we make from the police suits to more sporty two piece outfits.
+Sue has been involved in every type of garment we make from the police suits, to sports two piece and racing one piece outfits.
 Sue now specialises in our most complex race suits and assists Brian with the day to day running of the workshop floor.
-She also helps all other suitmakers with their training and ongoing production.
+She heads up the team of suitmakers and other stitchers, namely Joy Mann, Marius Ureche, and Roy Miller and provides assitance where needed with their training and ongoing daily production.